-Redesign EdLab's legacy website: The idea is to take it beyond just a brochure site to one where users can interact with the enormous amount of content that EdLab produces.
+Design EdLab's new website: The idea is to create more than just a brochure site to one where users can interact with the enormous amount of content that EdLab produces.

-The new website was soft launched on 7th March, 2017!
+The new website was launched in March 2017!

 I was the lead designer on this project and was responsible for the creative execution of this project.
 I created wireframes, high fidelity prototypes, visual aesthetics and detailed specifications for developers.
 I worked with a UX researcher and together we ideated and brainstormed, tested the designs on users, and regularly met with the development and management team to showcase the designs.

 Design 1: Our initial focus and assignment was to simply 're-skin' the old website, and make it look nicer and cleaner.
 The stakeholders wanted it to be a simple project that looked great.
 We came up with a re-skinned version of the old EdLab website, which looked great, but felt incomplete and carried over some of the underlying issues of the old website.

 First redesign attempt and the old landing page:

 Design 2: As we went down the first path of a simple 're-skin', we realized there were things about the site that didn't work, right from the platform it was on (Drupal) to the CMS to the account system (the site needed its own authentication, separate from EdLab's other network of sites).
 The copy, information architecture and different sections also needed a refresh.
 Now that it was established that the site needs more than just a simple new skin, we delved deeper into the site, into EdLab's purpose, into all the apps that EdLab has in its network, and all the content that is produced in those systems.

 We felt the site needs to be a central point for everything EdLab, and not just be an 'About Us' site.
 This lead to the creation of other projects, including the EdLab Global Search project, the EdLab CMS project, integrating EdLab authentication system, etc. The new site is a place to discover our network of apps and all the interesting content that it produces.